JohnJohnT/fc_2020/CS-Challenge-JohnT/README.md

 -John Tjonasan-

-Business/Flow Changes:
+<h1>Business/Flow Changes:</h1>

 1.The original flow was a bit confusing so I decided to implement a menu system.
 Each menu item provides the user a clear idea of what selection they are making.

 2.I also changed the flow to model what I feel the underlying data structure would be; namely many jokes belonging to one category.

 2a.Because of this I  felt that the ability to swap a name in place of Chuck Norris, as well as the ability request up to 9 jokes fit better within the getJokes flow as opposed to the category listing flow.

 3.I provided the option to sub in a name.
 As a default if there is no name provided Chuck Norris would be used

-4. I also felt that providing a list of categories on their own wasn't very useful, so I created a get jokes by category menu item.
+4.I also felt that providing a list of categories on their own wasn't very useful, so I created a get jokes by category menu item.

-Technical Changes:

-Program.cs
+<h1>Technical Changes:</h1>

+<b>Program.cs</b>

 1.Used the Console class for writing.